 Fax: (+420) 542161309, (+420) 542161169

-The judicial body for the protection of constitutionality is the Constitutional Court, the status and competences of which are enshrined in the Constitution of the Czech Republic.
-The Constitutional Court stands outside the system of general courts.
+The Constitutional Court is the judicial body for the protection of constitutionality.
+Its status and competences are enshrined in the Constitution of the Czech Republic.
+The Constitutional Court does not form part of the general court system.
 Its main task is to protect constitutionality and the fundamental rights and freedoms laid down in the Constitution, the Charter of Fundamental Rights and Freedoms and other constitutional laws of the Czech Republic, and to guarantee that State power is exercised in a constitutional manner.

-Under Article 87 of the Constitution, the Constitutional Court decides, among other things, on constitutional complaints filed by legal or natural persons against final and enforceable decisions and other interventions made by public bodies affecting their fundamental rights and freedoms guaranteed by the Constitution.
+Under Article 87 of the Constitution, the Constitutional Court rules, among other things, on constitutional complaints brought by legal or natural persons against final and enforceable decisions and other interventions by public authorities against the fundamental rights and freedoms guaranteed to them by the Constitution.
 The decisions of the Constitutional Court are final and are not subject to appeal.

-On its website, the Constitutional Court presents a constitutional complaint procedure guide, which contains basic information concerning the procedure (see http://www.usoud.cz/pruvodce-rizenim-o-ustavni-stiznosti).
+There is a guide to the constitutional complaint procedure on the Court’s website, which contains basic information about the procedure (see http://www.usoud.cz/pruvodce-rizenim-o-ustavni-stiznosti).

-The principal national human rights body dealing with violations of fundamental human rights is the Public Defender of Rights (see below).
+The principal national human rights body concerned with violations of fundamental human rights is the Public Defender of Rights (Veřejný ochránce práv) (see below).

-At Government level, the issue of human rights falls within the competence of the Minister for Human Rights, Equal Opportunities and Legislation; other bodies dealing with the issue include the Government Council for Human Rights, the Government Council for Gender Equality, the Government Council for National Minorities and the Government Board for People with Disabilities as advisory bodies to the Government.
+At government level, human rights fall within the remit of the Minister for Human Rights, Equal Opportunities and Legislation (Ministr pro lidská práva, rovné příležitosti a legislativu); other bodies dealing with human rights include the Government Council for Human Rights, the Government Council for Gender Equality, the Government Council for National Minorities and the Government Board for People with Disabilities as advisory bodies to the Government.

 Brno, 602 00